Potato Leek Soup

 Instructions

-• Heat 2 tablespoons olive oil in a large pot or Dutch oven over medium heat.
-Add the leeks, salt, and several grinds of pepper.
-Sauté for 6 to 8 minutes, until softened.
+• Heat the butter in a large pot or Dutch oven over medium heat.
+Add the leeks, salt, and several grinds of pepper and cook for 8 to 10 minutes, stirring occasionally, or until the leeks are soft.
+If the leeks start browning before they soften, reduce the heat.

 Leave a comment: